Skip to main content

 To make your chat widget live on your website, you’ll need to embed the chat widget and ensure it’s enabled.

-On the Chat settings page, look for the Chat snippet button in the header.
+On the Chat settings page, look for the Chat snippet button in the header and follow the prompts.

 To make the chat visible to your website visitors:

-• Check the Enable chat on your website checkbox next to the Chat snippet button on the Chat settings page.
+Enable the Visible on your website toggle next to the Chat snippet button on the Chat settings page.

 With these steps complete, the chat widget will be active on your site, ready to connect visitors with your team.